 \subsection{The Heegner point main conjecture}

-Let $E/\mathbf{Q}$ be an elliptic curve of conductor $N$ and let $K$ be an imaginary quadratic field of discriminant $D_K$ prime to $N$.
-Let $p>3$ be a prime of good ordinary reduction for $E$ and such that $p\nmid D_K$, and let $K_\infty$ be the anticyclotomic $\mathbf{Z}_p$-extension of $K$.
-Write $N$ as the product
+Let $E/\mathbf{Q}$ be an elliptic curve of conductor $N$, and let $p>3$ be a prime where $E$ has good ordinary reduction.
+Let $K$ be an imaginary quadratic field of discriminant $D_K<0$ prime to $Np$.
+Throughout the paper, we assume that